-The Master Educational Program in Quantum optics and Nanosciences is realized at the physical department of the National Research Novosibirsk State University, by the Section of Quantum optics and Section of Quantum electronics.
+The Master Educational Program in Quantum optics and Nanosciences is realized at the physics department of the National Research Novosibirsk State University, by the Section of Quantum optics and Section of Quantum electronics.

 The training period of the MEP in Quantum optics and Nanosciences proceeds two academic years.

 One academic year includes two semesters (“autumn” and “spring” semesters), two test and examination sessions (“winter” and “summer” sessions).
-One “winter” and one “summer” holydays are also provided.
+One “winter” and one “summer” holidays are also provided.

-- The “autumn” semesters (the first and the third semesters of the MEP) proceed 18 weeks: from September, 1 till the end of December.
+- The “autumn” semesters (the first and the third semesters of the MEP) proceed 18 weeks: from September, 1 until the end of December.

 - The “winter” test sessions (after the first and the third semesters of the MEP) occur at the end of December.
 The “winter” examination sessions proceed in January.

-- The “winter” holydays (after the first and the third semesters of the MEP) proceed one week at the beginning of February.
+- The “winter” holidays (after the first and the third semesters of the MEP) proceed one week at the beginning of February.